cryfs/cryfs/README.md

 OSX
 ----

-CryFS is distributed via Homebrew.
-Just do
+CryFS is distributed via Homebrew and MacPorts.

+If you use Homebrew:

     brew cask install osxfuse
     brew install cryfs

+If you use MacPorts (not available for OSX 10.15 at the moment):

+    port install cryfs

 Windows (experimental)
 ----------------------